MegaOwIer/rucgraph/README.md

 ## Notes for updating files.

 1. It is preferable to add an example in the end of each h file, for describing how to use the codes in the file.

-## Catalog of rucgraph

-### Folder: build_in_progress

-This folder contains informal codes.

-### Folder: data_structures

-This folder contains some special data structures.

-#### PairingHeapYS_with_offset.h

-This file contains an augmented pairing heap.
-In this heap, there is an offset value for every inside node.
-Using these values, we can change the key values of all inside nodes in O(1) time!